 You Can Trust Margaret Zylka House, Attorney at Law

 Margaret Zylka House, Attorney at Law, is your trusted attorney for handling trusts in Southwestern Pennsylvania.
 From our Connellsville, PA, law office, we can help you with all things concerning real estate trust asset protection.
 As you navigate the trusts laws, you need a knowledgeable attorney in your corner, and that is Margaret Zylka House.

-Our law firm can help you with any legal matter, not just real estate trust asset protection.
+Our law firm can help you with any legal matter.
 From elder law and guardianship to divorces and family law, you can trust our attorney’s expertise.
 We are here for you in Connellsville, PA, and the surrounding communities of Southwestern Pennsylvania.